Early Intervention Preschool / Elementary Schools

-Opportunity Scholarship Tax Credit Program (OSTCP)
+The Opportunity Scholarship Tax Credit Program (OSTCP) at Penn-Lincoln Elementary

 The Opportunity Scholarship Tax Credit Program (OSTCP) was created pursuant to Act 85 of 2012 (72 P.S. § 1701-G.1, et seq) and amended by Act 86 of 2016 (24 P.S. § 2001-B, et seq).
-This program enables eligible students residing within the boundaries of low-achieving schools to apply for a scholarship to attend another public or nonpublic school.
+This program enables eligible students residing within the boundaries of low-achieving schools to apply for a scholarship to attend another school district or nonpublic school.
 A low achieving school is defined as a public elementary or secondary school ranking in the bottom 15% of their designation as elementary of secondary school based on the combined math and reading scores on the previous school year PSSA.

 Under the OSTCP program, Penn Lincoln must offer students the choice to transfer to another school district or nonpublic school.
 Please know that the staff at Penn Lincoln has a relationship with your child and wants to continue serving your child.
 However, if you feel your child will be better served in another school, you may request a transfer for your child to one of the schools participating in the OSTCP.

-If you wish to take advantage of this opportunity for your child to attend another school district or nonpublic school, you must go to the
+If you wish to take advantage of this opportunity for your child to attend another school, you must go to the